https://www.tipsbulletin.com/wp-includes/js/jquery/jquery.min.js

 Removing Melted Wax from Clothing in the Washing Machine

 Running your clothes through a regular washing machine cycle is often insufficient to remove a stubborn wax stain.
-To lift all the wax from your garments, add powerful ingredients like white vinegar and dish soap to penetrate the fabric and destroy the stain.
+You can get soft wax off clothes with vinegar and dish soap to penetrate the fabric and destroy the stain.

 Add laundry detergent to the dispenser and place the white vinegar and dish soap directly into the washer drum with your dirty laundry.
 Run the machine on the appropriate cycle to remove the wax spot, and dry your clothes as directed.

 If the wax is gone but a stain is left behind, try alcohol.
-Use rubbing alcohol to remove gum from clothes and eliminate stains from candle wax.
+Use rubbing alcohol to remove gum from fabric and eliminate stains left by candle wax.

 This cleaning solution will effectively remove other sticky materials, like cosmetics and wood glue.
 Wood glue comes out of clothes best when the stain is treated and washed quickly.